giancarlovisconti/giancarlovisconti.github.io/index.md

 I am an Assistant Professor of Government & Politics at the [University of Maryland, College Park](https://gvpt.umd.edu/).
 I received my Ph.D. in 2018 from [Columbia University](https://polisci.columbia.edu/).
 I grew up in the [south of Chile](https://www.gochile.cl/en/puerto-varas/) and completed my undergraduate studies at [Universidad Católica de Chile](http://www.cienciapolitica.uc.cl/).

-My research focuses on comparative political behavior and the political economy of developing countries, particularly in Latin America.
+I study comparative political behavior and the political economy of developing countries, particularly in Latin America.
 I am especially interested in topics related to crime, migration, and political attitudes.
-I also work on developing and applying methods for causal inference from both experimental and observational data.
+My work focuses on using and advancing methods for drawing causal inferences from experimental and observational data.

-My work has been published, or is forthcoming, in the *Journal of Politics*, *British Journal of Political Science*, *Comparative Politics*, *Political Science Research and Methods*, *Public Opinion Quarterly*, *Political Behavior*, and *Electoral Studies*, among other outlets.
+My research has been published, or is forthcoming, in the *Journal of Politics*, *British Journal of Political Science*, *Comparative Politics*, *Political Science Research and Methods*, *Public Opinion Quarterly*, *Political Behavior*, and *Electoral Studies*, among other outlets.

 You can reach me (in English or Spanish) at gvis[AT]umd[DOT]edu.